inkVerb/VIP/301-shell/Lesson-11.md

 ## `dialog`
 - `dialog` can work in Shell and BASH, but must be installed via `sudo apt install dialog`
 - Syntax: `dialog OPTIONS`
 - Basic syntax: `dialog --title "Title Here" --msgbox "Longer message here..."
-WIDTH HEIGHT`
+HEIGHT WIDTH`
 - Common flags:
   - `--title` (one argument)
   - `--msgbox` (one argument)
   - `--yesno` *(no arguments)*
-  - `--menu "Heading" WIDTH HEIGHT NUM-OF-OPTIONS 1 OPT1 2 OPT2 TAIL-COMMANDS`
+  - `--menu "Heading" HEIGHT WIDTH NUM-OF-OPTIONS 1 OPT1 2 OPT2 TAIL-COMMANDS`
 - `--menu` is a complex flag, but necessary for multiple choice
+  - Basic example:
-  - Eg: `dialog --menu "Choose an option:" 11 23 3 1 "Option 1" 2 Two 3 Third 2> output.file`
+    -`dialog --menu "Choose an option:" 11 23 3 1 "Option 1" 2 Two 3 Third 2> output-file`
+  - In a script, the tail command can directly output to a file via `2> output-file`
+    - This returns no follow-up dialog
-  - To work with a `case` loop:
+  - For a dialog response, send output to a `case` loop:
+    1. Put the entire `dialog` command inside a `$(`Command Substitution`)`
-    1. output is determined in the cases or after
+    2. Output is determined in the cases or after, `dialog ...
+2> output-file` won't work!
-    2. the "tail commands" must be: `3>&1 1>&2 2>&3 3>&-` *and not* output
+    3. The "tail commands" must be: `3>&1 1>&2 2>&3 3>&-`
+- Consult the manual for more `dialog man`
 ___

 #### [Lesson 12: BASH getopts & getopt](https://github.com/inkVerb/vip/blob/master/301-shell/Lesson-12.md)